610265158/faceboxes-tensorflow/README.md

  **Speed: it runs over 70FPS on cpu (i7-8700K), 30FPS (i5-7200U), 140fps on gpu (2080ti) with fixed input size 512, tf2.0, multi thread.**
  **And i think the input size, the time consume and the performance is very appropriate for application :)**

-Hope the codes can help you, and i am struggling with the new tf api, contact me if u have any question,      2120140200@mail.nankai.edu.cn  .
+Hope the codes can help you, contact me if u have any question,      2120140200@mail.nankai.edu.cn  .

 ## requirment